 15. Take a Bath

 Take it easy.
 Think of it as a hot tub.
 You don’t need the bubbles and all the frills.
 But soaking in a nice hot tub is good for the muscles.
 It’s relaxing.
 You can add some music to make it even better.
 Alright, guys.
-Don’t knock it till you try it.
+Could you not knock it till you try it?

 16. Open a New Credit Card